 She and I were close.
 She was sharp, and encouraging, and a talent in the kitchen.
 When my brother and I were growing up, she lived with us sometimes, a steadfast influence always.
 We were fortunate to have had her as long as we did.
 I was granted the grace of sharing her last days.

 She was a teacher who liked crossword puzzles, and apples in her salad.
 She would tell us not to drink our juice too fast at dinner, or we'd ruin our appetites.
 She made a habit of the library.
 I remember the day she took her hair, which was long and dark and worn in a low bun at the base of her neck, and had it cut into a short bob, set in curls.
-I thought she looked like the queen of England.
+I thought she looked like Queen Elizabeth.

 Still beautiful, only different.